 - Shopify, you can translate the store and use Shopify Payments with currency exchange feature

 - Advanced, you can translate the store, use Shopify Payments with currency exchange feature, and open an additional one to localize the experiments for other market

-Besides the three regular Shopify plans we posted above, Shopify has an enterprise version – Shopify Plus, which is dedicated to the shops with larger inventories or the ones who sell all around the world.
+Besides the three regular Shopify plans we posted above, Shopify has an enterprise version – Shopify Plus, which is dedicated to shops with larger inventories or the ones that sell all around the world.
 How come?

 Shopify Plus is the best for global e-commerce sites

 Shopify Plus is a go-to platform for those of you who want to launch an international brand.
 It has a great infrastructure for global sales, such as local currency transactions, without worrying about exchange rates.
 It also gives you a total control over store localization, since you have up to 10 other stores to your disposal with that plan.
 You can adjust the buyer process to the region you target or start a wholesale business.

 There are two things you need to consider when opening a global business based on Shopify Plus.
 You can open a centralized store or a couple of localized stores.
 Let’s see what the difference is between those two options.